couchbase/docker/enterprise/couchbase-server/3.1.5/README.md

 >
 > `mkdir ~/couchbase && chcon -Rt svirt_sandbox_file_t ~/couchbase`

+**Running the container as non-root user :** Some environments forbid running processes owned by "root".
+Normally Couchbase Server itself runs in the container as the user "couchbase", but some process-management tools run as "root".
+To avoid this you may pass the `--user couchbase` to your `docker run` command.
+Important: If you do this in addition to using `-v` to mount `/opt/couchbase/var` to a host directory, you must ensure that this directory exists first, and that it and all of its contents are owned and writable by user ID 1000 on the host.
+Failure to do so may cause Couchbase Server to fail to run in ways which are difficult to diagnose.

 **Increase ULIMIT in Production Deployments :** Couchbase Server normally expects the following changes to ulimits:

 ```console